ccoff/ccoff.github.io/content/a-modest-mouse.md

 <img src="images/headlamp-disassembly-4.jpg" alt="Image: Headlamp with side view of circuit board" width="320" height="240" />

-The lamp has four lighting modes: three levels of white light brightness (2 LEDs, 10 LEDs, and 18 LEDs), and a red flashing mode.
+The lamp has four lighting modes: three levels of white light brightness (2 LEDs, 10 LEDs, and 18 LEDs), and a red light flashing mode.
 I de-soldered the two LEDs in the center that provide the lowest white light level, and soldered two [890nm IR LEDs](https://uk.rs-online.com/web/p/ir-leds/6997663) in their place.
-(If you do this yourself, remember that LEDs are diodes, and the positive/negative terminals need to be soldered in the correct orientation.
+(If you do this yourself, remember that LEDs are diodes, and the positive / negative terminals need to be soldered in the correct orientation.
 Look at the other LEDs on the board to determine which way they should go.)

 I put everything back together and tested the headlamp with the IR webcam receiver.
 It worked brilliantly (pun intended) -- one push of the power button turned on the IR LEDs, another push enabled medium white light, another push enabled high white light, another push enabled red flashing, and a final push turned the lamp off.